schellenberg/computerscience20/_sources/VisualProgrammingEnv/CharacterControl.rst

 .. sidebar:: Teacher Note - Overview of Day

+    Introduce the **repeat** block by having a sprite shrink before disappearing.
+Demonstrate simple event-driven programming by moving a sprite with WASD using the **when key pressed** block.
+Use the **forever** block, combined with the **if-then** block to improve the motion of the sprite.

 If you'd prefer to watch a video describing how to create your first Scratch program, `the following video <https://www.youtube.com/watch?v=cvGC6Sr6rvU>`_ demonstrates the same ideas as what I've described in text below.